-In addition, the ongoing COVID-19 pandemic meant that Auction Manager team (and likely most bidders) were not able to congregate in the same space.
-Therefore, all bidding and bid evaluation was conducted remotely.
-Per BPU Order, NERA provided extra opportunities for bidders to practice using the bidding software and for evaluators to practice in a remote environment.
+In addition, due to ongoing COVID-19 restrictions all bidding and bid evaluation were conducted remotely.
+NERA provided extra opportunities for bidders to practice using the bidding software and for evaluators to practice in a remote environment.
 During the Auction, we kept in contact with NERA via phone, e-mail, and online chat functions.
 NERA sent us round by round bidding data via secure file transfer.